Discover more at Penrose

 Find out how to get to Penrose, where to park, the things to see and do and more.

-From wetlands to former tin mines, Penrose has plenty to be cared for.
-Discover how we're conserving the estate’s rich wildlife habitats and history for everyone to enjoy.
+From wetlands to former tin mines, tree planting to coastal meadow creation, discover how the rangers and volunteers are conserving the estate’s rich wildlife habitats and history for everyone to enjoy.

 Plan a visit to one of the special countryside places in our care and discover the benefits of being in the great outdoors.
 Pack your walking boots and get ready to explore woodlands, valleys and rivers.